craft-b/CS_361_Portfolio_Project/README.md

 amazon_co-ecommerce_sample csv file is required

-Running this code in terminal with GUI
+Running this code in terminal with GUI:

 `py ppl-generator_consumer_refactored.py` (for Person Generator) `py life-generator_producer.py` (for Life Generator)